jaredly/j3/Roadmap.md

 - [x] I need to persist .. the ... hashes
   - oh is that just applying the mods?
 - [x] replace should move cursor to end
-- [ ] auto-select a menu item thanks
+- [x] auto-select a menu item thanks

+# Arg type inference

+Ok frogs, what's the plan here.
+- [one] needs-string -> [one:string]
+- [one:string] needs-int needs-string -> [one:string]
+- [one:string] needs-int -> [one:int]
+- [one:string] needs-"hi" -> [one:string] but like a squigly underline
+  indicating that the argument is over-general?

+ok so what's the mechanism.
+after ... each change ... do an ~inference pass? to see what we can see.

 # the Hash node
 - [x] process ctx mods